bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 Note that these button functions only exist for Aux Channels 1~3.
 Should your _Newton Gripper_ be connected to any other output channel, you will be unable to control it with joystick buttons.

 <img src="/newton-gripper/cad/joystick-gripper.png" class="img-responsive img-center" style="max-width:800px" />

+You may set-up your controller buttons however you like, however the limited number of buttons means that you will have to shift the button controls around.
+Our preference is to assign the Gripper open and close functions to the bumper buttons so the operator still has full movement control on the joystics.
+We then moved the camera tilt to being on Shift->Bumper button pushes as illustrated below in the button assignment table for a Logitech F310.

 | Button | Function              | Shift Function  |
 |:------:|:---------------------:|:---------------:|